novwaul/CS492-LandCoverMapGenerator/readme.md

 **_X_** in **_init_lr(~X epoch)_** and **_final_lr(~X epoch)_** is the epoch when stop training.

+**When you change the epochs, you also have to change poly learning rate equation at line 831.
+Subtract previous epochs for both nominator and denominator.
+For example, if you change the epochs from 100 to 200 like above table, subtract 100 so ((epoch-100)/(epochs-100))^0.9 can be mutiplied.

 ## Data and DataLoader
 There is a porper dataset at AIHub.
 Follow the link https://aihub.or.kr/aidata/30737